frederik137123/BIManalyst_g_26/README.md

 # BIManalyst group 26

-Focus area:
+## Focus area:
-Foundations
+Beams

-Claim by code:
+## Claim by code
-Area of foundation-walls.
-The claim in the reports is that...
+Check the dimensions of beams spanding between columns.

-4. The report and page number or section that you found the claim in:
+## The report and page number or section that you found the claim in:
+Report = CES_BLD_24_06_STR
+Claim page number = 6 under "Static System"
+Claim = "The biggest span of a slab is 7 meters while the longest spanning beam is 11 meters, while most beams span 6-8 meters"

-5. Description of your script
+## Description of your script